sammyj11/Knowledgebase-SV_modified/notes/padding_packing.md

 *While `ARM` defaults to `little-endian`, it can be configured to operate in big-endian mode as well.*

-(Big-Endian is actually more intuitive at first sight!`)
+(Big-Endian is actually more intuitive at first sight!)

 ![](../assets/endian_1.png)
 ![](../assets/endian_2.png)

-x86(32/64 bit), ARM are little-endian.